Scholar-Charles/WebGame/ReadME.md

 **DATABASE**
-- Check mydbschema.txt to see the tables
+- Check WebGame.sql to see the tables

 ![Game Preview](screenshots/BuildPreview.png)